-ASSAB 718 HH (AISIP20 modified) which is refined by the vacuum degassing technique, offers good machinability and homogeneity, very good polishability and consistent photo-etching properties due to a low sulphur content.
+Our Werkstoff number (WNr.)
+1.2738 or its modified grades - ASSAB 618, ASSAB 618T, ASSAB 618 HH and ASSAB 718 HH are refined by the vacuum degassing technique, offers good machinability and homogeneity, very good polishability and consistent photo-etching properties due to a low sulphur content.